 This tutorial will address the source code management (SCM) tool named Git.
-By following these steps you should learn about the basic usage of Git.
+By following these steps you should learn about the basic usage of Git, which is required for the whole practical course.
 Furthermore, Git is a great SCM tool, and it's good to know how to use it.
-During this tutorial, we will follow Alan Turing's thoughts towards developing the T uring Machine.
+During this tutorial, we will follow Alan Turing's thoughts towards developing the Turing Machine.